Tay-K: April–May 2017: San Antonio shooting and Arlington mugging

-While on the run from his then-ongoing capital murder trial, on April 23, 2017, McIntyre allegedly shot and killed twenty-three year-old Mark Anthony Saldivar while participating in a robbery outside of a Chick-fil-A in San Antonio, Texas.
-According to the allegations, McIntyre and two accomplices lured Saldivar into a black SUV to try to steal his photography equipment.
-Saldivar escaped the SUV and started to shout for help, McIntyre accelerated in an attempt to hit him.
-Saldivar jumped onto the hood of the SUV, kicking the windscreen until McIntyre allegedly left the car and shot him once before driving away.
+While on the run after cutting off his ankle monitor, on April 23, 2017, McIntyre shot and killed twenty-three year-old Mark Anthony Saldivar while participating in a robbery outside of a Chick-fil-A in San Antonio, Texas.
+According to the allegations, McIntyre and Bell lured Saldivar into a black SUV to try to steal his photography equipment.
+Saldivar escaped the SUV and started to shout for help.
+McIntyre accelerated in an attempt to hit him.
+Saldivar jumped onto the hood of the SUV, kicking the windscreen until McIntyre allegedly exited the car and shot him once before driving away.

 A month later, on May 25, McIntyre allegedly attacked and robbed sixty-five year-old Owney "Skip" Pepe in Cravens Park, Arlington, Texas.
 McIntyre allegedly held a gun to Pepe's head before knocking him unconscious in the park, where Pepe was later found by a jogger.
 Pepe later identified McIntyre during a photo lineup.

 On October 3, 2017, additional capital murder charges were added to McIntyre's case involving the incident in San Antonio.
 Police claim that McIntyre was in the vehicle during the shooting and that there is surveillance footage of the incident.
-At the time, McIntyre was held on $500,000 bail though in February 2018, the bail was set to $0, but was legally ineligible to make a conditional release while on trial.
+At the time, McIntyre was held on $500,000 bail.
+In February 2018, the bail was revoked.

-In August 2019, less than two weeks after his sentencing for the Mansfield home invasion and murder, McIntyre was extradited to the Bexar County Jail to awaiting trial for the Mark Saldivar murder case.
+In August 2019, less than two weeks after his sentencing for the Mansfield home invasion and murder, McIntyre was extradited to the Bexar County Jail to await trial for the Mark Saldivar murder case.
 In November 2019, a Bexar County grand jury indicted him for capital murder.
+In February 2024, Tay-K rejected his plea deal and decided to take the case to trial.
+The trial started on April 1, 2025.
+On April 11, 2025 closing statements were delivered, and the trial entered stage of jury deliberation.
+On April 14, 2025, McIntyre was found guilty of lesser offense of murder, instead of capital murder.